In this post, well talk about TOEFL. If you miss our previous discussion on IELTS, have a look at this post: #EngTips: IELTS

 The TOEFL speaking module lasts for about 20 minutes.
 You will speak into a microphone and be recorded for later assessment.

-Two questions will be on familiar topics and as you to give opinion or describe something familiar to you, like your town or favorite teacher.
+- Two questions will be on familiar topics and ask you to give opinion or describe something familiar to you, like your town or favorite teacher.
 You will be evaluated on your ability to speak spontaneously and convey your ideas clearly and coherently.

 You may take notes as you read and listen and use them to prepare your response.